csswizardry/CSS-Guidelines/CSS Guidelines.md

 All components should be left totally free of widths; your components should always remain fluid and their widths should be governed by a grid system.

 Heights should **never** be be applied to elements.
 Heights should only be applied to things which had dimensions _before_ they entered the site (i.e. images and sprites).
 Never ever set heights on `p`s, `ul`s, `div`s, anything.
-You can normally achieve the desierd effect with line-heights which are far more flexible.
+You can normally achieve the desired effect with line-heights which are far more flexible.

 Grid systems should be thought of as shelves.
 They contain content but are not content in themselves.
 You put up your shelves then fill them with your stuff.